mihirchronicles/mihirchronicles.github.io/content/bookshelf/the-visual-display-of-quantitative-information.md

 - As to the propriety and justness of representing sums of money, and time, by parts of space, tho' very readily agreed to by most men, yet a few seem to apprehend that there may possibly be some deception in it, of which they are not aware. - William Playfair, The Commercial and Political Atlas (London, 1786)
 - Different people see the same areas somewhat differently; perceptions change with experience; and perceptions are context-different.
 - Misperception and miscommunication are certainly not special to statistical graphics.
 - Why do artists draw graphics that lie?
 Why do the world's major newspaper and magazines publish them?...Lurking behind the inept graphic is a lack of judgment about quantitative evidence, Nearly all those who produce graphics for mass publication are trained exclusively in the fine arts and have had little experience with the analysis of data.
 Such experience is essential for achieving precision and grace in the presence of statistics, but even textbooks of graphical design are silent on how to think about numbers.
-Illustrators too often see their work as an exclusively artistic enterprise--the words "creative," "concept," and "style" combine regularly in all possible permutations, a Big Think jargon for the small task of constructing a time-series a few data points long.
+Illustrators too often see their work as an exclusively artistic enterprise - the words "creative," "concept," and "style" combine regularly in all possible permutations, a Big Think jargon for the small task of constructing a time-series a few data points long.
 Those who get ahead are those who beautify data, never mind statistical integrity.
 - The doctrine of boring data serves political ends, helping to advance certain interests over others in bureaucratic struggles for control of a publication's resources.
 For if the numbers are dull dull dull, then an artist, indeed many artists, indeed an Art Department and an Art Director are required to animate the data, lest the eyes of the audience glaze over.
 Thus the doctrine encourages placing data graphics under control of artists rather than in the hands of those who write the words and know the substance.
 As the art bureaucracy grows, style replaces content.
 And the word people, having lost space in the publication to data decorators, console themselves with thoughts that statistics are really rather tedious anyway.
 - If the statistics are boring, then you've got the wrong numbers.
 Finding the right numbers requires as much specialized skill- statistical skill-and hard work as creating a beautiful design or covering a complex news story.
 - Many believe that graphical displays should divert and entertain those in the audience who find the words in the text too difficult.